The Conflict at a Glance

 In April 2013 the government imposed a ban on the export of non-processed copper and cobalt concentrates, which was rejected by Katanga province.

 The main trading partner of the DRC is China, which receives 77 per cent of its exports and provides 16 per cent of its imports according to the Observatory of Economic Complexity.
 DRC’s 2014 budget was $9-billion (US), which incorporated funds for measures under the Peace, Security, and Cooperation Framework and the National Dialogue recommendations.
 In 2014 DRC ranked 186 (second-last) on the Human Development Index.
 According to reports in 2012, 71.3 per cent of the population was living below the poverty line.
-In 2013, GDP growth was 8.5 per cent.
+GDP growth was 8.5 per cent in 2013, 9.5 per cent in 2014, 6.9 per cent 2015, and 3.9 per cent in 2016 (Central Intelligence Agency).

-The year 2015 witnessed a spike in kidnappings for ransom by native and foreign members of armed groups.
-On December 16, 2015 Human Rights Watch reported at least 175 kidnapping victims in 2015 (Human Rights Watch).
+The year 2015 witnessed a spike in kidnappings for ransom by armed groups.
+On December 16, 2015 Human Rights Watch reported at least 175 kidnapping victims for the year (Human Rights Watch).

 map: CIA Factbook